SAFEHR-data/FlowEHR/README.md

 1. Open this repo in the dev container, and modify the `config.yaml` file as appropriate for all the default values you wish to share across environments.

-2. Then, for the environment you wish to deploy (`Infra-Test` in this example), create a config file for that environment in the format `config.{ENVIRONMENT_NAME}.yaml` (so `config.infra-test.yaml`), and populate the relevant settings.
+2. Then, for the environment you wish to deploy (`infra-test` in this example, but you can use whatever name you like, just update the GitHub workflow files in `.github/workflows` to use this environment name, wherever you see `infra-test`), create a config file for that environment in the format `config.{ENVIRONMENT_NAME}.yaml` (so `config.infra-test.yaml`), and populate the relevant settings.
 Check this into your repo.

 > Note: if you want to reference secrets in these files (i.e. a data source password), you can use the syntax: `${MY_SECRET}`.
 In the CICD workflow, matching GitHub secrets will be searched for and, if found, will replace these tokens before running deployment steps.